Emily Lakdawalla • Feb 06, 2018

 DO put your name on your slides.
 If you want people to be interested in your work beyond the few minutes of your talk, especially if you are a relatively obscure person in your field (say, a student), consider putting your name in the corner of every slide.
 If nothing else, make sure to put your name and contact information on your conclusion slide.

 A word on the number of your slides.
 It's a commonly cited rule of thumb that you should have about one slide per minute.
 That assumes that people (or you) will be reading your slides.
 This one-per-minute rule of thumb doesn't work as well if your slides aren't word-heavy.
 And it makes the PowerPoint presentation drive your talk organization, rather than the other way around.
-So I don't find that rule of thumb particularly useful.
+So, I don't find that rule of thumb particularly useful.
 Focus, first, on what you want to say.
 Have slides at appropriate places to emphasize what you are saying.
 If you can't say what you need to say in your allotted time, you need to say less.
 Eliminate slides or slide content that are no longer needed to support what you are no longer saying.

 A word on animations.
 If your presentation contains an animation (and they can be awesome visuals), make sure you have tested that your animation works.
-If you do not have an opportunity to test using the exact system that is employed in the conference hall, have a backup plan that does not involve berating the hapless A/V technician.
+If you do not have an opportunity to test using the exact system that is employed in the conference hall, have a backup plan that does not involve berating the A/V setup.
 I like animated GIFs in PowerPoint presentations because they always seem to work.
 If you know you will have control of the clicker, an even easier way to do a not-very-many-frame animation is just to put one frame per slide and advance them manually.
-That will work even if (horrors!) your PowerPoint is turned into a PDF.
+That will work even if your PowerPoint is turned into a PDF.

 A word on anxiety about forgetting your talk.
 I think a lot of people write their entire talk on their slides because they're afraid they'll stand up in front of all of those people and forget what they want to say.
 I have a lousy memory and have no hope of memorizing an entire speech.
 Here's a method I use instead.
 I try to memorize the first sentence I intend to say about each slide or sequence of slides.
 When I advance the slide, I glance at it, and that triggers the sentence I intended to say when I advanced that slide.
-If I have words on slides, they are usually just titles; those titles also serve as my cues to help me get my intended first sentence out.
+If I have words on slides, they are usually just titles; those titles also serve as cues to help me get my intended first sentence out.

 How to be more expressive when you speak?
 If you're not naturally expressive, speaking at conferences isn't going to be good enough training.
 Try getting some experience elsewhere -- whatever suits you.
 Take an acting or improv class.
 Go out and speak to children.
 The younger the children, the more expressive you'll have to be to retain their interest.
 Volunteer to read to kids at a library.